cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ###Creating a "type=text" index

-A "type=text" index automatically indexes all the documents and fields in your database.
+When you create a ["type=text"](../api/cloudant_query.html#creating-a-type-text-index) index, it automatically indexes all the documents and fields in your database.
 As such, you can search and retrieve information from any field in the database.

 To create an index, you select a subset of the columns listed in the database table.